What is Connect to Cloud Option or Cloud Experience Host in Windows 10. Have you noticed Connect to Cloud option in Windows 10?

 Workplace Join is for personal devices in BYOD scenario

-What account should be used to perform cloud join or to join your machine as a cloud experience host?
-This explains most of it, when your organization uses Office 365 or other business services from Microsoft then use the same user name and password to sign in here.
+What account should be used to perform cloud join or join your machine as a cloud experience host?
+This explains most of it when your organization uses Office 365 or other business services from Microsoft, then use the same user name and password to sign in here.

-After enrolment, your organization will be to manage your PC and collect information about you (including your location).
-It might add or remove apps or content, change settings, disable features, prevent you from removing your company account or reset your PC.
+After enrolment, your organization will manage your PC and collect information about you (including your location).
+It might add or remove apps or content, change settings, disable features, prevent you from removing your company account, or reset your PC.